massoudyan1/massoudyan1/README.md

 ## Hi there, my name is Daniel Massoudyan.  👋

-- 🔭 I’m currently Studying on a full time job as a Studen Worker(Elev)
+- 🔭 I’m currently Studying on a full time job as a Student Worker(Elev)

 - 🌱 I’m currently learning C#, Angular, Mongoose